 Budget For Bhutan In April

 For the four of us, the package seemed like a decent deal.
 The inclusions were exactly how we wanted and even the hotels were quite good and were surely worth the money that we spent.
-Bhutan is one place where you can easily enjoy a budget trip with your friends.
+Travel to Bhutan in April to enjoy a budget trip with your friends.

-With so much to explore including in all the remote corners of this land, here are a few places that we covered on our trip to help you plan yours!
+With so much to explore including in all the remote corners of this land, here are a few places that we covered on our Bhutan trip in April to help you plan yours!
 Check out this day-wise itinerary to know more.

 Arrival.
 After our hoel check-in, we visited Zangtho Pelri temple, Phuentsholing town and market.